 Once they understand “Optimism”, Vinsers begin to change their mind and take action

-What are the differences between the optimists and the pessimists?
-Do those differences come from a person’s nature, or from habits which can be changed and improved?
-The students from class 5A1 at Vinschool Metropolis Primary School found the answers to the above questions themselves after attending a CLISE (Character and Life Skills Education) lesson about “Optimism”.
+What are the differences between optimists and pessimists?
+Do those differences come from a person’s natural state, or from habits which can be changed and improved?
+The students from class 5A1 at Vinschool Metropolis Primary School found the answers to the above questions after attending a CLISE (Character and Life Skills Education) lesson about “Optimism”.

 The teacher didn’t respond to the students’ complaints at once.
 She said: “Let’s brainstorm and share what you know and remember about Optimism!”
 The students started to recall what they had learnt from other subjects or simply from their own experiences:

 – “Optimism means thinking about positive things”.

 – “Teacher…it means never giving up in difficult situations”.